cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 **Background:** This activity demonstrates how Cortex XDR can help secure your Windows and Linux VMs against modern 0-day remote exploits.
 **In this activity you will:**
-     - **● Attack Windows and Linux client and see XDR in action - how it can detect and prevent attacks and capture all the MITRE Techniques and Tactics**
+ - **Attack Windows and Linux client and see XDR in action - how it can detect and prevent attacks and capture all the MITRE Techniques and Tactics**

 **Note:** This Activity is dependent on Activity 0 > Task 4 and Activity 2.